aaronhunter1088/PokedexWithAngular/README.md

 ## Development server

-Run `ng serve` or `npm run start` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application should automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.

-Run `ng serve --host <IP Address>` to deploy to your local IP address to access on other devices.
+## Debugging the UI

+To debug the Angular application, we can create a run configuration which will also launch a JavaScript debugger for us.
+First, create a new Run Configuration for npm.
+Set the command to "run" and the script to "start".
+Start calls `ng serve` under the hood.
+Add the following arguments as well:
+- --source-map
+- --open

+Next, click on `Browser/Live Edit` tab and enable opening the browser after launch.
+Set the browser to any that is allowed.
+Set the URL to `http://localhost:4200/`.
+Apply and save the configuration.
+Last, create a JavaScript Debug configuration.
+Give it a name, set the browser the the URL to the same one as before: `http://localhost:4200/`.
+Apply and save the configuration.
+When you start the npm run configuration, it will launch the browser, follwed by the JavaScript debug configuration, which attaches itself to the browser session.

 ## Code scaffolding